flutter/website/_includes/setup/path-mac-linux.md

 Typically you add a line to a file that is executed whenever you open a new window.
 For example:

-1. Determine the directory where where you placed the Flutter SDK.
+1. Determine the directory where you placed the Flutter SDK.
 You will need this in Step 3.
 2. Open (or create) `$HOME/.bash_profile`.
 The file path and filename might be different on your machine.